Philanthropy for Better Cities Forum 2024: Charting Asian Philanthropy’s path to global Impact

 Final Thoughts

-The 2024 PBC Forum underscored the growing role of Asian philanthropy in addressing global challenges.
+The PBC 2024 underscored the growing role of Asian philanthropy in addressing global challenges.
 Parallel sessions over the twoday event covered a variety of emerging topics, including the role of philanthropy in supporting global health research and interventions, climate adaptation, family offices in impact financing, positive ageing, gender equality, the role of AI and media, among others.
 Through collective action, trust, and innovative approaches to impact measurement, Asian philanthropists are carving out their unique path.

 As I glanced through McKinsey’s paper on trust and measurement in Asian philanthropy during my flight back to Tokyo, I noticed an interesting detail: the Mandarin word for “impact” is “yingxiang” (影响), which translates more accurately to “influence” rather than “impact.”
 In Japan, where I live, the word “impact” has been adopted as a loanword, commonly used for concepts that do not exist in Japanese.
 The good news is that we dont need a one-size-fits-all definition of “impact” or “trust”, as long as they effectively communicate and resonate with the stakeholders involved.
 Just as the love of mankind is expressed in many different languages and forms, one of those expressions is “philanthropy.”